nicholasjpaterno/gepa/CONTRIBUTING.md

 # Contributing to GEPA

 Thank you for your interest in contributing to GEPA!
-We welcome contributions from the community and are excited to work with you to make GEPA even better.

 ## 🌟 Ways to Contribute